henrysky/astroNN/docs/source/neuralnets/losses_metrics.rst

 Custom Loss Functions and Metrics in astroNN
 ==============================================

-astroNN provides modified loss functions which are capable to deal with missing labels (represented by Magic Number).
+astroNN provides modified loss functions which are capable to deal with missing labels which are represented by ``magicnumber`` in astroNN configuration file or ``Magic Number`` in equations below.
 Since they are built on Tensorflow and follows Keras API requirement, all astroNN loss functions are fully compatible with Keras with Tensorflow backend.

 .. note:: Always make sure when you are normalizing your data, keep the magic number as magic number.
 If you use astroNN normalizer, astroNN will take care of that.

-Here are some exmplanations on variables in the following loss functions:
+Here are some explanations on variables in the following loss functions:

-:math:`y_i` means ground truth labels, or target labels
+:math:`y_i` means the ground truth labels, or target labels

 :math:`\hat{y_i}` means the prediction from neural network